Give of yourself to serve others on campus, in the community and around the globe, working toward change and stronger communities.

 Service – around the globe

 Travel to Haiti to serve in local clinics or help teach children.
-Spend interterm in Mexico working with QUEST Mexico, examining issues related to economics, diversity, human rights, religion and immigration.
+Spend summer in Mexico working with QUEST Mexico, examining issues related to economics, diversity, human rights, religion and immigration.

 Service – after Bethel College